 All active vendors on Statewide Contracts are subject to the administration fee.

 How is the Administration Fee Paid?

-Effective January, 2013, all vendors must pay the Administration Fee electronically through a secure dedicated website.
-Prior to the Administration Fee due date for each quarter, vendors will receive an e-mail from OSD that provides a link to the secure payment website along with a specific control number that must be used to submit your payment.
+Effective January, 2013, all vendors must pay the Administration Fee through a secure, dedicated website.
+Prior to the Administration Fee due date for each quarter, vendors will receive an email from OSD that provides a link to the secure payment website, along with a specific control number that must be used to submit your payment.

 Is there a list of eligible entities?

-Eligible entities include, but are not limited to: a) Cities, towns, districts, counties and other political subdivisions; b) Executive, Legislative and Judicial Branches, including all departments and elected offices therein; c) Independent public authorities, commissions, and quasi-public agencies; d) Local public libraries, public school districts, and charter schools; e) Public hospitals owned by the Commonwealth; f) Public institutions of higher education; g) Public purchasing cooperatives; h) Non-profit, UFR-certified organizations that are doing business with the Commonwealth ; i) other states and territories with no prior approval by the State Purchasing Agent required; and j) other entities when designated in writing by the State Purchasing Agent.
+Eligible entities include, but are not limited to: a) Cities, towns, districts, counties, and other political subdivisions; b) Executive, Legislative, and Judicial Branches, including all departments and elected offices therein; c) Independent public authorities, commissions, and quasi-public agencies; d) Local public libraries, public school districts, and charter schools; e) Public hospitals owned by the Commonwealth; f) Public institutions of higher education; g) Public purchasing cooperatives; h) Non-profit, UFR-certified organizations that do business with the Commonwealth ; i) Other states and territories with no prior approval by the State Purchasing Agent required; and j) Other entities when designated in writing by the State Purchasing Agent.

 When is the administration fee due?

 Quarterly Payment Due Date